 - Welcoming children and assisting with getting ready for their day at the school

-- Breakfast - help with setting and clearing of tables, supervise eating during breakfast, snack and lunchtime
+- Breakfast - help with setting and clearing of tables, supervise eating during breakfast, snack & lunchtime.

-- Assist the teacher in all areas of the daily class activities - this depends on the daily program which the teacher has to follow.
+- Assist teacher in all areas of the daily class creative activities - this depends on daily activity and program which teacher has to follow.

-- Outside play - teachers and volunteers to supervise and play ball games etc. with the children
+- Outside play - teachers and volunteers to supervise and play with children e.g. ball games etc.

-- Music ring - sing songs, play rhythms and games and read books
+- Music Ring - assist with songs, rhythmic, games and books

-- Lunchtime - tables and chairs to be moved onto verandah, oversee eating and help with clearing
+- Lunchtime - tables and chairs to be moved onto veranda, oversee eating and help with clearing

 - Sleeping time - assist with floor cleaning and preparing classroom for resting time